Xilinx/brevitas/src/brevitas_examples/imagenet_classification/ptq/README.md

   --channel-splitting-ratio CHANNEL_SPLITTING_RATIO
                         Split Ratio for Channel Splitting.
+When set to 0.0, Channel Splitting will not be applied. (default: 0.0) --compression-rate COMPRESSION_RATE
+                        Specify compression rate < 1.0 for random projection.
+                        Default is 0.0 and does not use RP.
-When set to 0.0, Channel Splitting will not be applied. (default: 0.0) --gptq                Enable GPTQ (default: disabled) --no-gptq             Disable GPTQ (default: disabled) --gpfq                Enable GPFQ (default: disabled)
+  --gptq                Enable GPTQ (default: disabled) --no-gptq             Disable GPTQ (default: disabled) --gpfq                Enable GPFQ (default: disabled)